viktor-05/Books-Database/README.md

 # How to run the project
-Press the play button and operate with databe
+Press the play button and operate with database